Skip to Content

 MAUI SUGAR CANE TRAIN

-IF you are visiting Maui during the holidays (Thanksgiving thru New Years,) climb aboard The Holiday Express!
-It’s a Hawaiian version of a Santa train and it would be super fun for toddlers and preschoolers!
+If you are visiting Maui during the holidays (Thanksgiving through New Year), climb aboard The Holiday Express!
+It’s a Hawaiian version of a Santa train, and it would be super fun for toddlers and preschoolers!

 They are trying to raise money to open the train year-round, so please buy a ticket and support them!